06 Jul 2017

-Schools from across the city came together to celebrate their commitment to health and wellbeing at special celebration event today.
+Schools from across the city are coming together to celebrate their commitment to health and wellbeing at a special celebration event next week.

-Pupils from 26 schools descended on the debating chamber at Leeds Civic Hall to receive awards for obtaining Healthy School status as well asto vote on their top priorities for the city’s health.
+Pupils from schools across Leeds will descend on the debating chamber at Leeds Civic Hall to receive awards for the Healthy Schools, Investors in Pupils and MindMate Champion programmes, as well as voting on their top health priorities for the city’s health.

-The National Healthy Schools status is awarded to schools which meet certain criteria in four areas: PSHE, healthy eating, physical activity and emotional health and wellbeing.
+The Leeds Healthy Schools Status is awarded to schools which meet set criteria in four areas: Personal, Social and Health Education (PSHE), healthy eating, physical activity and Social Emotional Mental Health (SEMH).
 The criteria includes having a lunch service that meets national standards, providing free drinking water, having a no-smoking policy and a clear anti-bullying policy.

-“It is vital that schools play a leading role in helping pupils understand the importance of their own health and wellbeing, and the impact it can have on their education as well as their life outside of school.
-By achieving the healthy school status these schools are demonstrating a commitment to their pupils and staff alike.”
+“It is really important that schools play a leading role in helping pupils understand the importance of their own health and wellbeing and the impact it can have on their education as well as their life outside of school.
+By achieving healthy school status, Investors in Pupils or by becoming a Mindmate Champion these schools are demonstrating a commitment to their pupils and staff alike.

-As part of the event children and young people also had the opportunity to make use of the voting system within the council chamber, which the city’s councillors use to vote on important city-wide decisions.
-The children and young people voted on what they think should be the top three health and wellbeing priorities for the city.
+As part of the event children and young people will also have the exciting opportunity to make use of the voting system within the council chamber, which the city’s councillors use to vote on important city-wide decisions.
+The children and young people will vote on what they think should be the top three health and wellbeing priorities for the city.